-Action at end of December 1 Record(s) description Retention retention period Record type (where required) information/period (method of disposal) Certificates Candidate certificates (Reference GR 5.14:retain all unclaimed certificates under secure Confidential issued by awarding conditions for a minimum of 12 destruction bodies. months from the date of issue) Certificate A record of unclaimed (Reference GR 5.14:destroy any unclaimed certificates after retaining Confidential destruction certificates that have them for a minimum of 12 months.
-They must be destroyed in a destruction information been destroyed. confidential manner.
+Record type Record(s) description (where required) Retention information/period Action at end of retention period (method of disposal) Certificates Candidate certificates issued by awarding bodies.
+(Reference GR 5.14:retain all unclaimed certificates under secure conditions for a minimum of 12 months from the date of issue) Confidential destruction Certificate destruction information A record of unclaimed certificates that have been destroyed.
+(Reference GR 5.14:destroy any unclaimed certificates after retaining them for a minimum of 12 months.
+They must be destroyed in a confidential manner.
 Centres that do not have a means of destroying certificates confidentially may return them to the respective awarding body.
 A record of certificates that have been destroyed should be retained for four years from their date of destruction.
 However, candidates should be informed that some awarding bodies do not offer a replacement certificate service.
-In such circumstances the awarding body will issue a Certifying Statement of Results (Where an awarding body issues a replacement certificate, or a Certifying Statement of Results, this will provide an accurate and complete record of results for all qualifications covered by the original certificate. return any certificates requested by the awarding bodies.
+In such circumstances the awarding body will issue a Certifying Statement of Results (Where an awarding body issues a replacement certificate, or a Certifying Statement of Results, this will provide an accurate and complete record of results for all qualifications covered by the original certificate.)return any certificates requested by the awarding bodies.
 Certificates always remain the property of the awarding bodies.
-Certificate issue A record of certificates (Reference GR 5.14: obtain and maintain accurate candidate contact information that have been issued. information to ensure the correct and secure despatch of certificates distribute certificates to all candidates without delay and regardless of any disputes (such as non-payment of fees).
+Confidential destruction Certificate issue information A record of certificates that have been issued.
+(Reference GR 5.14:obtain and maintain accurate candidate contact information to ensure the correct and secure despatch of certificates distribute certificates to all candidates without delay and regardless of any disputes (such as non-payment of fees).
 Certificates must not be withheld without prior permission from an awarding body which will only be given in very exceptional circumstances.
-A record should be kept of the certificates that are issued) Confidential Logs recording materials: initial awarding body point of delivery confidential exam materials received by logs an authorised member of staff at the initial point of delivery and the secure movement of packages by an
+A record should be kept of the certificates that are issued) Confidential materials: initial point of delivery logs Logs recording awarding body confidential exam materials received by an authorised member of staff at the initial point of delivery and the secure movement of packages by an